-Continuing to improve
+Continuing to improve my wellbeing

 I’m pleased to say that matters have improved greatly in the last few months – I’m back playing music, making models, and enjoying most of the things I used to.
 Though I feel the path has still not been fully travelled yet.

 What’s more, finally biting the bullet and making myself travel to Italy again in September proved to be a great tonic.
 I started to realize that forcing myself to immerse in those things may have been hard work, was also part of the recovery process – perhaps a form of re-wiring all of the disrupted mental circuitry.